Thomas Amyot: Career

 Amyot assisted in founding the Camden Society, and was one of its directors from 1839 until his death.
 He also largely aided the Percy, the Shakespeare, and other literary societies.

 Besides those above mentioned, his writings include a description of Tewkesbury Abbey contributed to Vetusta Monumenta (vol. v.), and an edition of The Old Taming of a Shrew, upon which Shakespeare founded his Comedy, for the Shakespeare Society, printed in 1844.

 Amyot was a favourite with all who knew him, well informed, accomplished, amiable, industrious.
 He collected a very fine library, and was always ready to give literary assistance.
 He died at his home at 13 James Street, Buckingham Gate, London, on 28 September 1850.

-Amyot married, about the year 1806, to Miss Colman of Norwich, who bore him eight children.
+Amyot married, about the year 1806, Miss Colman of Norwich, with whom he had eight children.
 She died in 1848.